-COUN-793A/B Practicum I and II are typically taken sequentially during the student's senior year in the program.
-Normally, one placement is with the On-Site Counseling Program and one placement is with an agency in the community.
+Practicum I and II are typically taken sequentially during the student's senior year in the program.
+Normally, one practicum placement is with the On-Site Counseling Program and one placement is with an agency in the community.
 Together Practicum I and II consists of two 9-to-12-month long placements with a minimum of 10 direct client contact hours per week (five direct client contact hours at each placement site).
 Required time spent in individual and group supervision, documentation, assessment, training, and advocacy is in addition to direct client contact.
 Thus, it is typical for students to spend 20-30 hours per week in their combined placement sites.
 Time spent in Practicum class and completing Practicum assignments is in addition to this.
 Please note: Some practicum placement sites begin in May/June and continue for 12-14 months.

-If a site that begins in May-July is chosen, the student will need to register for COUN-792 Summer Practicum to meet BBS requirements.
-On-Site Counseling Program placements and some other agency placements extend beyond the Fresno Pacific Biblical Seminary academic calendar year.
-Students are expected to be at their campus/agency site through the entire contract for their site.
+On-Site Counseling Program placements and some other agency placements are expected to be at their campus/agency site through the entire contract for their site.
 See below for requirements to apply for practicum.